Texas Civil Rights Project: Protecting free speech

 TCRP sued the City of Round Rock in 2006, after hundreds of students were arrested and charged with truancy for leaving their classes to protest anti-immigrant sentiment and legislation.
 The suit was filed on behalf of 98 students whom TCRP represented, claiming that their First Amendment rights had been violated, and was eventually won.
-The City of Round Rock was forced to halt all prosecutions, erase the arrests from the students' records, and arrange a scholarship fund for the students.
+The City of Round Rock was forced to halt all prosecutions, erase the arrests from the student's records, and arrange a scholarship fund for the students.

-The organization also sued the City of Austin in 2001, after protestors demonstrating against then President George W. Bush's first visit back to Austin were blocked by police from entering the free speech zone near the Texas Governor's mansion.
+The organization also sued the City of Austin in 2001, after protestors demonstrating against then-President George W. Bush's first visit back to Austin were blocked by police from entering the free speech zone near the Texas Governor's mansion.
 Eventually, in 2006, a district judge ruled that the City had indeed violated the protestors' First Amendment rights.

-When Raul G. Salinas, Mayor of Laredo, had issues of local newspaper LareDOS removed from distribution because they contained criticism and caricatures of Salinas, TCRP sued on behalf of the newspaper.
+When Raul G. Salinas, Mayor of Laredo, had issues with the local newspaper LareDOS being removed from distribution because they contained criticism and caricatures of Salinas, TCRP sued on behalf of the newspaper.
 TCRP Director James C. Harrington called Salinas' actions "classic political retaliation" against unfavorable coverage.
 As a result of the suit, Salinas was fined $15,000 and was forced to apologize for violating freedom of the press.

-When members of the San Angelo-based American White Knights of the Ku Klux Klan (KKK) came to Austin City Hall to demonstrate in support of Proposition 2, the Texas constitutional amendment that banned gay marriage in 2005, about 3,000 counterprotesters flooded downtown Austin to demonstrate against them.
-However, the counterprotesters were met by police barricades that kept the counterprotesters two blocks away from where the KKK was demonstrating.
-Because the counterprotesters were prevented from exercising their rights to free speech and members of the independent media were blocked by the city from covering the protests, TCRP sued the City of Austin for violating the First Amendment.
+When members of the San Angelo–based American White Knights of the Ku Klux Klan (KKK) came to Austin City Hall to demonstrate in support of Proposition 2, the Texas constitutional amendment that banned gay marriage in 2005, about 3,000 counter-protesters flooded downtown Austin to demonstrate against them.
+However, the counter-protesters were met by police barricades that kept the counter-protesters two blocks away from where the KKK was demonstrating.
+Because the counter-protesters were prevented from exercising their rights to free speech and members of the independent media were blocked by the city from covering the protests, TCRP sued the City of Austin for violating the First Amendment.
 This suit eventually required the city to "establish reasonable perimeters for future demonstrations, and establish objective press credentialing criteria."

 Right to privacy

 In 2010, the organization sued the Texas State Department of State Health Services, after Texas parents discovered that the State was, without parental consent, creating a database of newborn babies' blood with the leftover blood from the testing of newborns for serious genetic diseases.
 The State was also selling these baby blood samples to pharmaceutical companies and the Armed Forces Institute of Pathology, and bartering with it for medical supplies.
 The lawsuit was settled and all samples taken and stored without parental consent were destroyed.
-The Texas Legislature took additional action, requiring the State to obtain parental consent to store future samples through an "opt out" consent form.
+The Texas Legislature took additional action, requiring the State to obtain parental consent to store future samples through an "opt-out" consent form.